HSLdevcom/transitlog-server/README.md

 ### Merge into environment branches

-Once you are finished with an update, merge `master` into the `staging` and `staging` into the `production` branch as the update is tested and
+Once you are finished with an update, merge `master` into the `staging` and `staging` into the `production` branch as the update is tested and approved.
+This is important, as the Github Actions workflow (outlined in the Transitlog UI docs) also builds and pushes the server app based on code from these branches.
+If the staging and production branches are not updated, the server will potentially be downgraded as a result of using the Github actions workflow.

+### Github actions

+The server repo does not have Github actions workflows, but the actions workflows of the UI repo will pull, build and push a new Docker image based on the code in the `staging` and `production` branches.
+See the Transitlog UI repo for an outline of the Github Actions workflow.

+## Useful commands

+#### `yarn start`

+Starts the server in development mode with change watches.

+#### `yarn run codegen`

+Updates the Typescript types from the schema.
+ALWAYS RUN THIS after changing the schema!